Peterr181/Covid-Stats/README.md

 ## Solution

 The solution consists of an React web application, and scss pre-compliator for css.
+It's fully responsive on all devices!

 You can view the demo [here](https://covidstats-peter.netlify.app/).